winnubstj/unity-video-writer/README.md

 # Install
 1. Download and install FFMPEG https://ffmpeg.org/download.html or http://blog.gregzaal.com/how-to-install-ffmpeg-on-windows/
+1. Python and other associated files can be found in .external folder.
 1. Create anaconda environment from yml file:
     ```
     conda env create -f environment.yml